simonmichael/hledger_site/mockups.md

 [output format](hledger.html#output-format) options.
 It supports output formats `txt`, `csv`, `json`, and (multi-period reports only:) `html`.

+In terminal output, when colour is enabled, negative amounts are shown in red.

 ### Single-period balance reports

 With no arguments, `balance` shows a list of all accounts and their